microsoft/industry/foundations/powerPlatform/readme.md

 An Enterprise-Scale architecture includes a set of design considerations and recommendations across the [critical design areas](#critical-design-areas-for-power-platform) for Power Platform.
 It is modular by design and allows you to start with a foundational architecture that enables construction and operationalization of landing zones (Environments) that supports your business application portfolios, for both pro developers and citizen developers.
 The architecture will scale regardless your organization scale-point and business requirements.

-Figure 1 shows the high-level architecture of Enterprise-Scale for Power Platform
+Figure 1 depicts the high-level architecture of Enterprise-Scale for Power Platform

 ![power platform architecture](./images/architecture.png)